-- 9.1 Local Plan policy IN1 infrastructure provision where direct provision and/or financial contributions towards meeting all the eligible costs of infrastructure directly related or required by a major development will be sought from the scheme promoter whenever this is necessary. - 9.2 Leicestershire Constabulary and Leicestershire Fire and Rescue Service may request planning obligations to meet the additional costs of emergency service provision resulting from additional development.
+9.1.1 As set out in Local Plan Policy IN1 Infrastructure provision, direct provision and/or financial contributions towards meeting all the eligible costs of infrastructure directly related or required by a major development will be sought from the scheme promoter whenever this is necessary.

+9.2 Level of Contributions

+9.2.1 Leicestershire Constabulary and Leicestershire Fire and Rescue Service may request planning obligations to meet the additional costs of emergency service provision resulting from additional development.
 Leicestershire Constabulary and Leicestershire Fire and Rescue Service will need to ensure all requests for direct provision and/or financial contributions are sufficiently evidence based and in compliance with the Community Infrastructure Levy (CIL) Regulation tests in CIL Regulation 122.

-- 9.3 Enquiries about the Police planning obligations can be initially directed to Leicestershire Police - 9.4 Enquires about fire and Rescue contributions can be initially directed to the Fire and rescue Services.
+9.2.2 Enquiries about the Police planning obligations can be initially directed to Leicestershire Police.

+9.2.3 Enquires about Fire and Rescue contributions can be initially directed to the Fire and Rescue Services.